 Section 4-1: Loss of smartphone by a Participant

-Participant is responsible for the safekeeping of his/her smartphone and Weezevent disclaims any and all liability for any fraudulent use made of a smartphone by an unauthorized person.
-In case of loss of his/her smartphone by a Participant, Weezevent shall be under no duty to refund Organiser or Participant.
+The Participant is responsible for the safekeeping of their smartphone and Weezevent disclaims any and all liability for any fraudulent use made of a smartphone by an unauthorised person.
+In case of the loss of a smartphone by a Participant, Weezevent shall be under no duty to refund the Organiser or the Participant.

 Section 4-2: Maximum top-up capacity of the Device

-Use of the “cashless” solution via Participant’s smartphone may not result in the latter holding a number of units in excess of the equivalent of £250.
+The use of the “cashless” solution via a Participant’s smartphone may not result in the latter holding a number of units in excess of the equivalent of £250.

-However, Organiser shall be free to agree with Weezevent on a lower maximum top-up capacity for the Devices.
+However, the Organiser shall be free to agree with Weezevent on a higher or lower maximum top-up capacity for the Devices.

-Section 5: No possibility of transferring units of value by Participants between their respective Virtual Accounts and/or their respective Devices
+Section 5: Non-transfer of units of value by Participants between their respective Virtual Accounts and/or their respective Devices

 Virtual Accounts and/or Devices may in no way be used to make transfers between Participants, in particular transfers of units of value.